article-image

 If the ultrasound reveals a solid mass, it often leads to further investigative measures, such as additional imaging tests or surgery to remove the testicle for closer examination.

 Your ultrasound also checks for signs of infection or injury that could be causing discomfort or pain.
 It can identify varicoceles and hernias, as well as offer a detailed assessment of the size and structure of your testicles.
-The scan detects any signs of inflammation that could indicate other underlying health issues.

 What to Expect During a Testicular Ultrasound